Updated September 2023

 - Look at rentals that most closely match your rental property’s features, such as the same number of bedrooms, bathrooms, parking, square footage, and so forth.

-- Use rentals that are approximately the same age as your rental property, within just a few years.
+- Use rentals that are approximately the same age as your property, within just a few years.

-- Find comparisons for rental properties that best match the structure and style of your property, such as a multi-unit property, duplex or single family home.
+- Find comparisons for rental properties that best match the structure and style of your property, such as a multi-unit property, duplex, or single-family home.

 - Compare rental properties that have the same visual appeal as yours, such as similar landscaping, outdoor amenities like a pool or swing set, and so forth.

 - Put the information in an official written notice to the tenant that includes the new rental amount and the date it becomes effective.
-This can be a signed and dated letter, or you can download a form from online.
+This can be a signed and dated letter, or you can download a form online.

 - Keep a copy of the notice for your records.

-Be prepared for the tenant to get a little upset at the rent being raised and probably contact you to negotiate.
+Be prepared for the tenant to get a little upset at the rent increase.
+They’ll probably contact you to negotiate.
 Of course, remain professional and explain that you need to keep up with the current rental market rates and that you hope they will stay.

 If your tenant is choosing to renew the lease agreement with the new rent for another year, make sure the new rental amount is reflected in the new lease.